Skip to main content

 Overview

 End-to-end tests are the most expensive tests to write, the most fragile to maintain, and the most valuable when they work.
 They verify what users actually experience — complete journeys through the application stack, from UI interaction to database persistence and back.
 But most E2E suites are written reactively: a critical bug ships, someone writes a test to prevent regression, and over time the suite becomes a patchwork of incident responses with no systematic coverage of the journeys that matter most.
 This playbook teaches you how to use CoreStory to systematically identify, prioritize, and generate E2E tests for your application’s critical user journeys.
-CoreStory acts as a Journey Oracle — it knows the user stories, acceptance criteria, and critical paths from the PRD, and it knows the application’s routing, API endpoints, and data flow from the codebase.
+CoreStory acts as a Journey Expert — it knows the user stories, acceptance criteria, and critical paths from the PRD, and it knows the application’s routing, API endpoints, and data flow from the codebase.
 The agent extracts journey specifications from CoreStory, discovers E2E test conventions from the local project, and generates tests that verify complete user flows against acceptance criteria.
 The primary deliverable is executable E2E test code that matches the project’s existing E2E framework — Playwright, Cypress, Selenium, or whatever the team uses.
 Each test traces back to a user story or acceptance criterion, making coverage auditable and gaps visible.
 How this relates to the Behavioral Test Coverage playbook: The Behavioral Test Coverage playbook generates unit-level and integration-level tests for individual business rules, validation logic, and state transitions.
 This playbook generates journey-level tests that verify complete user flows across the full stack.
 They’re complementary — behavioral tests catch logic bugs in specific rules; E2E tests catch integration failures, UI regressions, and broken flows that span multiple components.

 When to Use This Playbook